Powerlearnproject/se-day1-assignment-dammyloye/README.md

-Explain what software engineering is and discuss its importance in the technology industry. software engineering is the branch of computer science used for developing, testing and maintaining software.

-reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is the branch of computer science used for developing, testing and maintaining software. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering.

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity

-mastering complexity
 Mastering process
 Mastering machine

-List and briefly explain the phases of the Software Development Life Cycle.

- planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches
+List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework. coding - converting software design into tangible code. testing - examine the software for any bugs and glitches

+Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate. waterfall methodology - Linear and sequential, each phase is completed before moving on. there is Low flexibility, changes are hard to incorporate once a phase is complete.
+Customer feedback comes late, after the product is developed.
+Testing is done at the end of the development process.

+agile methodology - Iterative and incremental, with multiple cycles (sprints).
+High flexibility, adapts to changing requirements.
+Regular customer feedback is incorporated into every sprint.
+Testing is continuous and done after each iteration.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.